RHIE-coder/RHIE-coder/README.md

 ##### INACTIVE STATUS
  - `status-planning`: planning is not finished yet
  - `status-pending`: finish planning, but not started yet
- - `status-revoke`: discard because of needless now, will be set `deprecated`
+ - `status-revoke`: discarded because of needless now, will be set `deprecated`

 ##### ACTIVE STATUS